Articles of Incorporation Template

 Easier to attract investment through stock sales.
 Fees for incorporation and ongoing compliance.

 Continues independent of ownership changes.
-Subject to more stringent state and federal rules.
+Subject to more stringent state and federal rules and tax obligations.

 Potential for tax advantages and deductions.
 Possible for C corporations due to corporate profits being taxed twice.